kmgas/MDRTB-contacts-UK/index.md

   * To do this you need to complete:
     * The organisation information document_V1 (OID) IRAS form.
 You can find this in the folder named HRA approval documents for each site.
     * To complete this you need signatures from
      * A local PI (a lead TB clinician on site)
      * A local point of contact for the LSHTM sponsor.
 If the NHS site has a Research and Development Office (R&D), Contract Research Organisation (CRO) or Clinical Trials Unit (CTU) it should be a contact at the R&D/CRO/CTU.
 If these do not exist this can be a study sponsor, study manager, study coordinator or clinical research scientist.

      * Amend the OID to reference your site only
     * Amend the [IRAS schedule of events](/HRA_approval_documents/IRAS_scheduleofevents.xls) to ensure it is site specific.
 You can find this in the folder named HRA approval documents for each site.
     * Complete a delegation log (after training has been completed)
-    * Submit all these forms to your local RDO and make sure you copy us in at David.Moore@lshtm.ac.uk and kate.gaskell@lshtm.ac.uk
+    * Submit all these forms to your local RDO and make sure you copy us in at david.moore@lshtm.ac.uk and kate.gaskell@lshtm.ac.uk

 2. Ensure you have up to date Good Clinical Practice training.
 There are a few online refresher training courses, of which you can access one here.

 3. Once you have submitted these forms to your R&D and accessed the training documents, we will arrange training to access the contact registry at https://mdrtb-contacts.lshtm.ac.uk/

 ## Data Protection <a name="dataprotection"></a>